spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-warehouse-picking-order-management-feature.md

-This document describes how to integrate the Warehouse Picking + [Order Management](/docs/scos/user/features/{{site.version}}/order-management-feature-overview/order-management-feature-overview.html) feature into a Spryker project.
+This document describes how to integrate the Warehouse picking + [Order Management](/docs/scos/user/features/{{site.version}}/order-management-feature-overview/order-management-feature-overview.html) feature into a Spryker project.

 ## Install feature core

-Follow the steps below to install the Warehouse Picking + Order Management feature.
+Follow the steps below to install the Warehouse Picking + Order Management feature core.
-To start feature integration, integrate the required features:

 ### Prerequisites